Fully computable a posteriori error bounds for eigenfunctions: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{se:dirdist} overviews the directed distance of spaces and its properties.
-Section~\ref{se:eigenproblem} briefly recalls the Laplace eigenvalue problem.
-Section~\ref{se:ebound} presents the {\em a posteriori} error bound for eigenfunctions in the energy norm.
-An analogous bound in the $L^2$ norm is provided in Section~\ref{sec:est-l2-norm-arbitrary-eig-func}.
-Section~\ref{se:optimalL2} derives optimal order bound for finite element eigenfunctions in the $L^2$ norm.
-Section~\ref{se:energybyL2} introduces energy norm estimates computed from $L^2$ bounds.
-Section~\ref{se:numex} presents the results of two numerical examples and Section~\ref{se:conclusions} draws the conclusions.
+Section~\ref{se:eigenproblem} briefly recalls the main properties of the abstract eigenvalue problem.
+Section~\ref{se:ebound} presents the {\em a posteriori} error bounds for eigenfunctions in both $a$- and $b$-sense.
+Section~\ref{se:a_by_b} derives an error bound for the directed distance measured in the $a$-sense based on the error bound in the $b$-sense.
+Section~\ref{se:est-residual-error} utilizes the residual error of the differential operators and extended Davis--Kahan's theorem to obtain the error estimation.
+Section~\ref{se:numex} provides numerical examples for matrix and Laplace eigenvalue problems.
+Finally, Section~\ref{se:conclusions} draws the conclusions.